riboviz/example-datasets/README.md

 A few of the datasets have specific links to download data in the header of the configuration files.
 Most datasets here have fastq filenames that begin "SRR", indicating that they are stored on the [short read archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) and mirrored on the [european nucleotide archive (ENA)](https://www.ebi.ac.uk/ena/).

-We are planning to add functionality to riboviz for direct download from SRA/ENA, but for now you have to follow their instructions on downloading data prior to running riboviz.
+We are working on add functionality to riboviz for direct download from SRA/ENA, but for now you have to follow their instructions on downloading data prior to running riboviz.

 ## A small simulated dataset